projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

 .. note::

-   You will need to open a new terminal for this change to be effective.
+   You will need to open a new terminal for this change to take effect.
    Adding this to your ``~/.bashrc`` file ensures it is set by default.

 And with that you're ready to generate the documentation.